-**Currently working in Naples, Italy -- returning stateside spring 2019**
+**Currently Working in Naples, Italy, returning to Virginia May 2019**

 Swimming was always "my sport."
-I dog-paddled my way onto the Superfish in the early 1980's and fell in love with the sport.
+I dog-paddled my way onto the Superfish in the early 1980's and fell in love with the water.
 Unfortunately, my family moved quite a bit, and I wound up leaving the sport long before I was ready.
-It wasn't until I was an adult with my own children entering the local swimming program and becoming increasingly competitive that I even realized I had actually been really good at it (my 50 free time from the mid-80s is still a AA time by today's USAS standards).
+It wasn't until I was an adult with my own children entering the local swimming program and becoming increasingly competitive that I realized how much I had missed being a part of this activity.

 When getting involved with our local teams, I felt it was always my job to be where the team needed me.
 In some cases, this meant holding a timer, in other cases, it meant making and serving food.
 From there, I worked as a Clerk of Course, a stroke & turn official, a starter, a ref, and eventually a coach.
 Moving across the ocean to Naples, Italy put us in a strange position -- the local club team environment was not compatible with what USAS goals for age-group swimming.
 The clubs here are known to specialize early and only work with the fastest -- little attention is paid to technique after a certain level and it becomes all about the times.
 I've watched swimmers from France, the US, Canada and Greece grow frustrated with the local club environment and erode their love for the sport.